Growth Partner

 These capabilities are positioned as practical supports for real market behaviour — tools that participants can immediately apply when facing the specific challenges their roles demand.

-Growth Partner Augmented:
+Growth Partner Augmented: AI-Supported Coaching

 Using EY’s own AI platform, partners learn to use AI as a private rehearsal and reflection space, a place to think, test language, and sharpen their approach.
 This enables immediate, constructive feedback, driving preparation and confidence before real-world conversations.